liamroddy/LED-Matrix-Clock/README.md

 The only measurement you really need to have down right is the internal measurment of the frame - must be 128mm x 128mm to fit the LED board!

 ![Full frame measurements](https://github.com/user-attachments/assets/1a2238c4-b12b-450b-a9a1-b11a8034c7db)
-Note that the bottom piece has a hole drilled in it for passing cables inside the frame!
+Note that the bottom piece has a 30mm diamter hole drilled in it for passing cables inside the frame!

 ## Potential Improvements